 Looking up at the mighty Snowdon was pretty spectacular.

-Now only having time for one mountain we set out for the village of Croesor to tackle Simon’s favourite, Cnicht.
-Apparently the name means “Knight” in Welsh.
+Now only having time for one mountain we set out for the village of Croesor to tackle Simon’s favourite, Cnicht which means “Knight” in Welsh.

 It was quite an overcast day but we soon got warm walking up the steep hill out of the village at the start of the climb.
 At this point I was feeling a mixture of relief at being out of pain and worry that my legs wouldn’t make it to the top!